charleszardo/jsSimon/README.md

 #TODO
-- stop sequence immediately when power is turned off
+- stop sequence immediately when power is turned off - will not worry about for now